ara-ta3/hubot-character/README.md

                 "messages the bot will replay to you", "you can use the macro {name}.",
                 "ex 'hello world {name}'",
+                [
+                    {
+                        "name": "the bot name. this overrides the bot's name", "icon": "the bot's icon this also overrides the bot's icon", "message": "message the bot will reply to you" },
+                    {
+                        "name": "...",
+                        "icon": "...",
+                        "message": "this is the message too. this is posted at a time with the above message."
+                    }
+                ]
             ]
         }
     ]